kadlagomkar/Canoo_Scrapping_project/README.md

 To address this issue I started using the Beautifulscop Python Library with Scrapy.
 It didn't produce any results when I applied it on the Nasdaq website.
 The main reason for this was that the Nasdaq website was dynamic, meaning that data was updated every minute.

-I learned about the Yfinance Library later.
-It is used for financial analysis using pyton.
+Later, I learned about the Yfinance Library, it is used for financial analysis using pyton.
 It seemed like the best source to go from there.
 Using this library, I examined Canoo's whole financial records, created graphs, and researched its competitors.
 Later, I started working on the Internet Search API and extracted finance.yahoo website's links from it.
 I then used regex to extract symbols that are present in the later part of the weblink.
 I was able to save the data in CSV format and solve every problem in the problem statement by using this method.